SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 **Supported PSRAM Variants**

-  On SiWx917 platform the PSRAM is available mainly in two variants Stacked and External.
+On the SiWx917 platform, the PSRAM is available mainly in two variants Stacked and External.

-* Stacked PSRAM : The PSRAM is integrated within IC module and by default interfaced on GPIO 0-5 Pinset.
+- Stacked PSRAM: The PSRAM is integrated within IC module and by default interfaced on GPIO 0-5 Pinset.
   There are two variants of stacked PSRAM being mounted in relation to OPNs:
- - APS6404L_SQRH variant of PSRAM, with a capacity of 8MB and supporting Half Sleep Functionality.
+  - APS6404L_SQRH variant of PSRAM, with a capacity of 8 MB and supporting Half Sleep Functionality.
- - APS1604M_SQR variant of PSRAM, with a capacity of 2MB and lacking support for Half Sleep Functionality.
+  - APS1604M_SQR variant of PSRAM, with a capacity of 2 MB and lacking support for Half Sleep Functionality.
-* External PSRAM: The PSRAM is interfaced externally.
+- External PSRAM: The PSRAM is interfaced externally.
- - APS6404L_SQH variant of PSRAM, with a capacity of 8MB and supporting Half Sleep Functionality.
+  - APS6404L_SQH variant of PSRAM, with a capacity of 8 MB and supporting Half Sleep Functionality.

  |  Board       |       OPN         | PSRAM Variant | Flash Variant  |
  ---------------|-------------------|---------------|----------------|